mdsufz/MuDoGeR/README.md

- # Multi-Domain Genome Recovery (MuDoGeR)
+ # Multi-Domain Genome Recovery v1.0 (MuDoGeR v1.0)

 ![ScreenShot](https://github.com/mdsufz/MuDoGeR/blob/master/flowcharts/fig1_20.5.21.png)

-The **Multi-Domain Genome Recovery (MuDoGeR)** framework (**Figure 1**) is a tool developed to help users to recover Metagenome-Assembled Genomes (MAGs as defined by Parks et al. (2018)) and Uncultivated Viral Genomes (UViGs as defined by  Roux (2019)) from whole-genome sequence (WGS) samples simultaneously.
-The **MuDoGeR** framework act as a wrapper of several tools.
+The **Multi-Domain Genome Recovery v1.0 (MuDoGeR v1.0)** framework (**Figure 1**) is a tool developed to help users to recover Metagenome-Assembled Genomes (MAGs as defined by Parks et al. (2018)) and Uncultivated Viral Genomes (UViGs as defined by  Roux (2019)) from whole-genome sequence (WGS) samples simultaneously.
+The **MuDoGeR v1.0** framework act as a wrapper of several tools.
 It was designed to be an easy-to-use tool that outputs ready-to-use comprehensive files.

 The **MuDoGeR** starts with Module 1: **Pre-Processing**, which covers: **1.a** **Raw Read Quality Control** and **1.b** **Resources calculation** and **1.c** **Assembly**.
 The assembled sequences should be used in all the other modules.